 Generalized Anxiety Disorder (GAD) affects 6.8 million adults or 3.1% of the U.S population.
 But only 43% of people with GAD are receiving treatment.

 People with GAD excessively worry about many different things.
-As the name suggests, it refers to general anxiety that can range across various topics such as health, family, work, or money.
+As the name suggests, it refers to general anxiety that can range across various topics such as health, family, work, death, or money.
 Those struggling with GAD may picture the worst-case scenario or envision a disaster when thinking about day-to-day life events.

 Panic Disorder – 6 mil, 2.7%